 Southern New Year Traditions

 I’ve told this story before, but it certainly bears repeating in reference to this meal.
 Back in the days of civil war, Union troops swept through the south, confiscating crops and livestock to use as provisions for their troops.
 Southerners who weren’t off fighting were left with precious little, save for peas and greens.
-You see, Union soldiers considered “field peas” and greens to be fit only for animal fodder.
 These dishes became cherished and appreciated as what saved many a family from starvation during those times and the tradition of celebrating these dishes on the new year was born.

 There are three things every southerner must eat on New Year’s Day: black eyed peas, greens, and hog jowl or fastback.
 Black eyed peas are said to bring luck in the coming year, with many traditions holding that you must eat at least 365 of them.
 We never had a number, but the more you ate, the more luck you were supposed to have so Mama always makes plenty!